akxo/dining-paws-1.0/README.md

 # Dining-Paws
-Dining hall menu application for the University of Connecticut
+dining hall menu application for the university of connecticut

-Published on the App Store September 2017
+published on the app store september 2017

-Available for iPhone
+available for iphone